jwhitlock/mdn-archive-proto1/docs/MDN/About/content.md

 ---
 <div>{{IncludeSubNav("/en-US/docs/MDN")}}</div>

-<p>The Mozilla Developer Network (MDN) is an evolving learning platform for Web technologies and the software that powers the Web, including:</p>
+<p>MDN Web Docs is an evolving learning platform for Web technologies and the software that powers the Web, including:</p>

 <ul>
  <li>Web standards such as <a href="/en-US/docs/CSS" title="/en-US/docs/CSS">CSS</a>, <a href="/en-US/docs/HTML" title="/en-US/docs/HTML">HTML</a>, and <a href="/en-US/docs/JavaScript" title="/en-US/docs/JavaScript">JavaScript</a></li>